Few-shot Neural Architecture Search: Experiments

 \paragraph{Comparison to AUTOGAN~\cite{autogan}.} AUTOGAN was proposed to search for a special architecture called GAN, which consists of two competing networks.
-The networks, a generator and a discriminator, play a min-max two-player game against each other.
+The networks, a generator, and a discriminator play a min-max two-player game against each other.
 We followed the same setup described in the AUTOGAN paper.
-We used Inception score (IS)(higher is better) and Frchet Inception Distance (FID)~\cite{fid}(lower is better) to evaluate the performance of GAN.
-Table~\ref{AutoGan_table} compares the top three performing GANs found by both original AUTOGAN and with using our \name.
-We observe that using \name, the inception score of the best architecture was improved from 8.55 to 8.63 and the FID was reduced from 12.42 to 10.73.
+We used Inception score (IS) (higher is better) and Frchet Inception Distance (FID)~\cite{fid} (lower is better) to evaluate the performance of GAN.
+Table~\ref{AutoGan_table} compares the top three performing GANs found by both original AUTOGAN and using our \name.
+We observe that by using \name, the inception score of the best architecture was improved from 8.55 to 8.63, and the FID was reduced from 12.42 to 10.73.
 Additionally, the top two architectures found using \name had very close performance, one with the lowest inception score and the other with the lowest FID.
 In short, all three architectures found by \name had better inception score and FID than state-of-the-art results.

 \paragraph{PENN TREEBANK in Practice~\cite{ptb}.} Lastly, we evaluate \name on Penn Treebank (PTB), a widely-studied benchmark for language models.
 We used the same search space and training setup as the original DARTS to search RNN on PTB.
-By using \name, we achieved the state-of-the-art test Perplexity of \textbf{54.89} with an overall cost of 1.56 GPU days.
-In comparison, the original DARTS found an architecture with worse performance (55.7 test Perplexity) with 1 GPU day.
+By using \name, we achieved the state-of-the-art test Perplexity of 54.89 with an overall cost of 1.56 GPU days.
+In comparison, the original DARTS used 1 GPU day to find an architecture with worse performance (55.7 test Perplexity).